hikoworks/hikolang/doc/language/syntax/import_module.md

 When you import a module all sub-modules are imported as well; accessible through the sub-names.
 This holds when the module is renamed with `in`.

-### In (optional)

-The optional `in` clause allows the module to be made available under a different name:
- - relative to the current module,
- - if prefixed with `.` then it is an absolute named-module,
- - if `*` then all symbols are imported into the current module.

-If there are no conflicts you may import multiple modules `in` the same module.

 ### Compile condition (optional)